Non-Markovian quantum processes: complete framework and efficient characterisation: Linear construction of the process tensor

-This procedure is simply a process tomography~\cite{NielsenBook} involving many time-steps.
+As we will now see, by determining the final state for each basis operation, the process tensor can be reconstructed in a process tomography~\cite{nielsen, poyatos,NielsenBook} involving many time-steps.
 As with any quantum tomography, the scaling is not favourable.
 An operation on any $d$-dimensional system can be expressed in terms of $\mathcal{O}(d^2)$ measurement operators and $d^2$ preparations.
-Thus, the expansion of $\Ab_{k:0}$ requires $\mathcal{O}(d^{4k})$ linearly independent combinations of preparations and measurements.
+Thus, the expansion of $\mathbf{A}_{k:0}$ requires $\mathcal{O}(d^{4k})$ linearly independent combinations of preparations and measurements (or, more generally, $\mathcal{O}(d^{4k})$ linearly independent operations of any sort).
 This may seem like an obstacle in characterising non-Markovian processes.
 However, it is still possible to tomographically reconstruct a partial process tensor with a smaller set of controls~\cite{arXiv:1610.02152}.
-There is also a way around the scaling issue by mapping the process tomography problem into a state tomography problem.